miking-lang/miking/README.md

 opam install domainslib
 ```

-`mi` will automatically be compiled with sundials support when the `domainslib`
+`mi` will automatically be compiled with parallel programming support when the
-package is installed.
-To run the parallel programming-specific test suite, set
+`domainslib` package is installed.
+To run the parallel programming-specific test
-the `MI_TEST_PAR` variable before running `make test`:
+suite, set the `MI_TEST_PAR` variable before running `make test`:

 ```
 MI_TEST_PAR=1 make test